Steel, Jones lead Ducks to 4-1 win over Blues

 ST. LOUIS (AP) — Sam Steel and Max Jones each scored a goal and the Anaheim Ducks beat the St. Louis Blues 4-1 Friday night.

 Anaheim goalie John Gibson stopped 33 shots in his first game back after missing five with a lower-body injury.

+“He was obviously our best player on the ice,” Ducks coach Dallas Eakins said.
+“Just a great, great performance by Gibson.
+He’s got a great feel for the game.
+It was not only inspiring but also comforting to know you’ve got that level of goalie in your net.
+He kept the puck out of the net.
+That’s what we need from Gibson.”

-Derek Grant and Richard Rakell added empty-net goals in the final 63 seconds to help the Ducks wi for the second time in nine games.
+Derek Grant and Richard Rakell added empty-net goals in the final 63 seconds to help the Ducks win for the second time in nine games.
+It was Anaheim’s first win in regulation play since Feb.
+11.

-Ryan O’Reilly scored for St. Louis, which has lost three consective game and has six in a row at home.
+Ryan O’Reilly scored for St. Louis, which has lost three consecutive games overall and six in a row at home.

 The Blues had won six straight and eight of their previous nine against the Ducks — including the first four meetings this season.